BrainCircuitsBehaviorLab/village/docs/source/resources/hardware.md

 ::::{grid} 2
 :::{grid-item}
 :columns: 4
 **LED Strip Placement**: Mount the LED strip on the frame, starting from the vertical profile furthest from the corridor and continuing along the horizontal ceiling profile.
 Leave approximately 20 cm from the floor to the start of the strip so that the light always stays above the animals' heads.
+Along the horizontal profile, extend the strip to approximately the position of the camera mount (which should sit roughly above the corridor pieces).
 :::
 :::{grid-item}
 :columns: 8